Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 3. The Central Committee of the Communist Party henceforth declares all factions within the Party to be dissolved.
 4. Legitimate criticisms of the Party's actions/policies must be delivered without delay, in the most precise form possible, to the relevant authorities.
 5. Failure to follow this decree will result in immediate expulsion from the Party and all relevant administrative offices.
+6. This decree is valid until further notice.

 ### Decree on Martial Law
 1. All civil liberties are suspended.
 2. Activity by the Ministry of Internal Affairs is to be suspended and all duties and personnel transfered to the Ministry of Defense.
 3. Discretionary power with regards to law enforcement and legal sentencing is granted to the Ministry of Defense.
 4. Failure to follow subsequent instructions by the State or state organs will result in legal punishment.
-5. This state of affairs will continue until the restoration of order as determined by the State.
+5. This decree is valid until further notice.

 ### Decree on Internal Security
 1. The Ministry of Internal Affairs and its personnel are henceforth granted legal immunity to prosecution, subject to removal by the Central Committee on an individual basis.